-8.2.2 Failure to Cooperate
+8.2.3 Failure to Cooperate

-The CSA determines if there is non-cooperation for individuals required to cooperate.
-The IM agency determines if good cause exists (see SECTION 8.3.7 DETERMINATION).
-If there is a dispute, the CSA makes the final determination of cooperation.
-The member remains ineligible until he or she cooperates, establishes good cause, or cooperation is no longer required.
+The CSA determines if there is non-cooperation for persons required to cooperate.
+The IM agency determines if good cause exists (see SECTION 8.3.7 DETERMINATION) and whether the applicant or member is exempt (see SECTION 8.2.2 EXEMPTIONS FROM COOPERATION).
+If there is a dispute, the CSA makes the final determination of cooperation while the IM agency makes the final determination of exemptions or good cause.
+The member remains ineligible until they cooperate, establish good cause, or their cooperation is no longer required.